yanniks/yanniksdeapp-android/README.md

 This is the source code of the yanniks.de Android App.
 As I don't want to write any novels over here, this has to be okay.

-The app is released under GNU GPLv3 license.
+The app is released under AWTFPL license.